 The three readership groups who influence the funding decision are:-

-These workshops are even more useful for senior academics than they are for early career researchers because the design for the case for support makes it possible to write multiple applications very efficiently.
+These workshops are even more useful for senior academics than they are for early career researchers because my design for the Case for Support makes it possible to write multiple applications very efficiently.
 The Case for Support begins with a set of ten key sentences that answer the funders’ two questions, and then re-uses the key sentences as a framework to organise the evidence that supports the answers.
 Committee members find the answers just by reading the introduction; referees can find the detail that supports the answers by using the key sentences as signposts.
 It is easy to understand the principles of the approach but executing it is difficult and requires skill.

 The workshop explains the approach, its rationale, and the specifications of a set of key sentences for a project grant.
 It discusses how to create key sentences to support other types of grant, such as fellowships.